MaPPmath/mappmath.github.io/pages/hsc/hsc17.md

 University and Harvard University, and now works for Google as a software developer on their flight search service.
 He once designed a puzzle that appeared in a Ted talk by Randall Munroe, the author of [xkcd][xkcd].
 Christopher's favorite mathematicians are Martin Gardner and Vi Hart.
+He currently lives in Boston, MA.

 [xkcd]: http://www.xkcd.com/